tarwn/lessthandot-hugo/blogs/content/posts/2010-09-15-performance-implications-with-newid.md

 ```
 The Inner CTE will use the index and pick the 5 random orders and outer query will get the details of those 5 random rows.
 By picking just the OrderIDs in CTE, we avoid the scanning of entire table.
 In the outer query, SQL optimizer will get the details of those rows by using lookups.

 The Table we used for testing,has around 1,80,000 records.
 Has an Clustered index and Non-Clustered Index on the Column.
-For Both indexes, the only common column is “ID”.
+For Both indexes, the only common column is "ID".
 The size of these indexes is listed below.

 ```sql
 select index_type_desc,index_level,page_count from sys.dm_db_index_physical_stats(DB_ID(),object_id('Issues'),null,null,'detailed')